ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

         throw std::invalid_argument("pts1 size doesn't match with pts2");
     }
 ```

 Next, we copy the values of two input matrices to two new matrices for further matrix operation.
 We first declare two empty matrices with known sizes and then copy matrix components row by row.
-We use the operator `<<` to populate matrix components.
+We use the overloaded `<<` operator to populate matrix components.

 ```cpp
     Eigen::MatrixXd pts1_mat(n_pts1, 3), pts2_mat(n_pts2, 3);
     for(size_t i=0; i<n_pts1; i++)